 Gainesville Summer Service Project

-In 2013, the YELS: Gainesville Summer Service Project will run for five weeks (June 24 to July 26), from 8:30am–1pm on weekdays only.
-Students will need to arrive on campus each weekday at 8:30am and will be ready to be picked up at 1pm.
-Lunch, snacks, and drinks are provided each day.
-This schedule is perfect for students who have afternoon, evening or weekend obligations including sports practices, part-time jobs, or a date with their summer reading books.
+In 2012 - 2013, the YELS: Gainesville Summer Service Project ran for five weeks, from 8:30am–1pm on weekdays only.
+Lunch, snacks, and drinks were provided each day.
+This schedule was perfect for students who have afternoon, evening or weekend obligations including sports practices, part-time jobs, or a date with their summer reading books.

 The YELS: Gainesville Summer Service Project gives local high school students the opportunity to get involved in our community as volunteers while learning how to think and act innovatively & sustainably about the social, environmental, and economic issues related to the service they perform.
 We empower students to become leaders and changemakers.